Ruiz v. Estelle: David Resendez Ruíz

 Ruíz died while incarcerated in 2005 at a Texas prison hospital at the age of 63.

+Trial

+Ruiz was the largest and longest civil rights trial in the history of US jurisprudence up to that point, convening in October 1978 and adjourning in late December 1980 with over 349 witnesses.
+100 of the witnesses were prisoners themselves.
+The trial was "a struggle over state violence, coerced labor, and an internal labor division that privileged some prisoners, particularly white prisoners, while castigating others to the bottom ranks of hard field labor".
+In addition to a variety of physical abuses suffered by inmates, there was also a large amount of economic and sexual exploitation and abuse, referred to by many as neo-slavery.
+The trial received broad support from those within Texas State Prisons, including a large prison labor strike that expanded to cover six of prisons with approximately 15% of the prison population stopping work.

 Subsequent litigation

 There followed a long period of further litigation in the form of consent decrees, appeals and other legal actions, until a final judgment was rendered in 1992.
 But problems in enforcement continued, and in 1996 U.S. Congress enacted the Prison Litigation Reform Act (PLRA) to address these issues as well as abuse of the prison litigation process.

 However, in October 1997, the district court, still not satisfied with the compliance of the TDC, gave permission for continuing site visits by attorneys and experts for the inmate class, and this continued into 1999.
 In response to this, the TDC issued more than 450,000 pages of evidence and accepted 50 additional site visits.
 In 2001, the court found that the TDC was in compliance on the issue of use of force against inmates and had adequate policies and procedures in place.
 However, the court continued to have issues with the "current and ongoing constitutional violations regarding administrative segregation [in] the conditions of confinement and the practice of using administrative segregation to house mentally ill inmates" that it found.